 The available yield for each river was calculated using its established minimum flow and/or hydrodynamic modeling (if available) and its current permitted allocation.
-If neither the adopted minimum flow nor the hydrodynamic model was available, planning-level minimum flow criteria were utilized.
-The five-step process used to estimate potential surface water availability includes (1) estimation of unimpacted flow, (2) selection of the period used to quantify available yield, (3) application of minimum flow or planning level criteria, (4) consideration of existing legal users, and (5) application of engineering limitations.
+If the minimum flow for the river was not yet established or a hydrodynamic model was not available, a planning-level minimum flow criteria was utilized.
+A five-step process was used to estimate potential surface water availability that included (1) estimation of unimpacted flow, (2) selection of the period used to quantify available yield, (3) application of minimum flow or planning level criteria, (4) consideration of existing legal users, and (5) application of engineering limitations.
 The amount of water that can be developed in the future will depend on adopted minimum flows and the permitting process.
-A complete explanation of the criteria is in the Chapter 4 Appendix.
+A detailed explanation of this methodology is located in the Chapter 4 Appendix 4-2.

-2.0 Overview of River/Creek Systems
+2.0 Overview of River Systems